 Records Retention

-Keep all records of employment taxes for at least four years.
+- Keep all records of employment taxes for at least four years.

 Canceling EIN Number, IRS Account

 - You also must cancel your Employer Identification Number (EIN) and close your IRS business account.
-This is done by sending a letter to IRS that includes the complete legal name of the business, its EIN and address, and the reason for closing the account.
+This is done by sending a letter to the IRS that includes the complete legal name of the business, its EIN and address, and the reason for closing the account.

 - If you kept the notice from when the IRS assigned your EIN, a copy should be enclosed with the cancellation letter.